-Counselor Education/Community Agency Counseling Counselor Education/School Counseling (certification and non-certification admission options) Instructional Leadership Library Media Master of Public Administration
+Counselor Education/Community Agency Counseling

+Counselor Education/School Counseling (certification and non-certification

+admission options)

+Instructional Leadership

+Library Media

+Master of Business Administration

+Master of Public Administration

+Master of Science with a major in sport management

-Applicants for the Master of Science with a major in psychology are considered for admission for the fall semester only and all required application materials must be received by August 15.
+Master of Science in Psychology - Applicants for the Master of Science with a major in psychology are considered for admission for the fall semester only and all required application materials must be received by August 15.
 Applications completed after August 15 will be considered for admission in the fall semester of the following year.